paramraghavan/beginners-py-learn/src/database/README.md

 > **Pre-requisite**:
 >> You should have docker installed.
 If you are like me and using windows as your development enviroment
 >> use this [link](https://docs.docker.com/desktop/windows/install/) to install docker desktop
->>> Using docker command  *'docker compose up'* to deploy container defined in docker-compose.yml
+>>> Using docker command  *'docker compose up'* to deploy multiple containers defined in docker-compose.yml
+>
+> Containers defined in mongodb are :
+>> mongodb_mongo - the mongo db instance, mongodb_mongo-express - the mongo client ui
+>
+> Docker containers to be started - mongodb_mongo and mongodb_mongo
+>
+> >
+> Containers defined in postgresql are :
+>> postgresql_postgres - the postgresql db instance, postgresql_postgres - the postgresql client ui
+>
+> Docker containers to be started - postgresql_postgres and postgresql_postgres

-> What is docket compose
+> What is docker compose
 >> Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file
 > to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration